cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/parameters.rst

 .. ifnotslides::

-   When the ``flow.cylc`` file is read by Cylc, the parameters will be expanded.
+   When the :cylc:conf:`flow.cylc` file is read by Cylc, the parameters will be expanded.
    For example the code above is equivalent to:

 .. code-block:: cylc